-We have set a specific target to reduce our emissions from business travel (air transport and public transport), which accounts for a significant portion of our operational carbon footprint.
+We have set a specific target to reduce our emissions from business travel (air transport and public transport), which account for a significant portion of our operational carbon footprint.
 We target a 7% annual reduction per FTE, from 2021 to 2025, compared to 2019.
 This translates into a 30% reduction by 2025.
 Robeco employees travel to meet clients and participate in research and engagement activities.
-We set and track carbon budgets for teams and promote the use of digital meeting solutions.
+We set and track carbon budgets for domains and promote the use of digital meeting solutions.

 We reduce the number of travel movements with our flexible workplace concept, by providing employees with a smartphone and laptop, and using the latest technology for video conferencing, so they can work at home or elsewhere.
 In general, employees have the flexibility to work two days per week from home.
+In 2022 we implemented our updated car lease policy, which only permits us to lease fully electric vehicles in the Netherlands and plug-in hybrid or electric vehicles at other office locations.
+Most of our car fleet is fully electric.